Admittedly Vancouver, Canada never made my travel radar.

 Having visited, I can 100% agree with all of these accolades!

-Of all things, the climate impressed our family the most about Vancouver.
+Of all things, the climate impressed our family the most.

 We anticipated any spot in Canada to be bitterly cold during the winter months.
 However, our mid-November visit proved to be incredibly mild.
 We also were shocked to see palm trees growing all over the city.
 This led us to do some research regarding the average temperatures.